spider-themes/advanced-accordion-block/readme.txt

 3. Upload the plugin files to the `/wp-content/plugins/advanced-accordion-block` directory.
 4. Activate the plugin through the 'Plugins' screen in WordPress.

 == Changelog ==

+= 4.6.0  (23 November 2023) =
+Updated: Freemius SDK to 2.6.1
+Tweaked: Removed some unnecessary links

 = 4.6.0 =
 * Changed the plugin ownership to spider-themes
 * Plugin's page moved under the WordPress Settings page from Tools page
 * Plugin's welcome page design changed/improved

 = 4.5.0 =
 * Adding new Group Accordion block
 * Adding animation
 * Fixing minor issues

 = 4.0.0 =
 * Click event issue fixing
 * Id for accordion
 * Linked Accordion feature
 * Disable Accordion feature
 * Block Patterns added

 = 3.0.0 =
 * A Major updates with a lot of changes
 * Remoe jQuery dependency